kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

                 ELSE 'Entry Level'
             END AS SalaryBand,
             -- Search relevance scoring
-            (CASE WHEN @DepartmentID IS NOT NULL AND e.DepartmentID = @DepartmentID THEN 10 ELSE 0 END +
+            (CASE WHEN @d.DepartmentID IS NOT NULL AND e.d.DepartmentID = @d.DepartmentID THEN 10 ELSE 0 END +
              CASE WHEN @LocationFilter IS NOT NULL AND d.Location LIKE '%' + @LocationFilter + '%' THEN 5 ELSE 0 END +
              CASE WHEN @JobTitlePattern IS NOT NULL AND e.JobTitle LIKE '%' + @JobTitlePattern + '%' THEN 8 ELSE 0 END +
              CASE WHEN @MinSalary IS NOT NULL AND e.BaseSalary >= @MinSalary THEN 3 ELSE 0 END +
              CASE WHEN @MaxSalary IS NOT NULL AND e.BaseSalary <= @MaxSalary THEN 3 ELSE 0 END) AS RelevanceScore FROM Employees e
-        INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
+        INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
-        LEFT JOIN Employees mgr ON e.ManagerID = mgr.EmployeeID
+        LEFT JOIN Employees mgr ON e.ManagerID = mgr.e.EmployeeID
         WHERE d.IsActive = 1
           -- Apply all filter parameters
-          AND (@DepartmentID IS NULL OR e.DepartmentID = @DepartmentID) AND (@LocationFilter IS NULL OR d.Location LIKE '%' + @LocationFilter + '%')
+          AND (@d.DepartmentID IS NULL OR e.d.DepartmentID = @d.DepartmentID)
+          AND (@LocationFilter IS NULL OR d.Location LIKE '%' + @LocationFilter + '%')
           AND (@MinSalary IS NULL OR e.BaseSalary >= @MinSalary) AND (@MaxSalary IS NULL OR e.BaseSalary <= @MaxSalary)